 While there’s no evidence to suggest that this is unsafe, it’s recommended that non-medical scans are avoided in the first 10 weeks of pregnancy, as the embryo is potentially more vulnerable at this early stage, according to a paper published in 2015 by the Royal College of Obstetricians and Gynaecologists.

-What scans are you offered on the NHS?
+What pregnancy scans are offered on the NHS?

-All pregnant women in England, Scotland, Wales and Northern Ireland should be offered at least two ultrasound scans on the NHS.
+All pregnant women in England, Scotland, Wales and Northern Ireland should be offered at least two ultrasound scans on the NHS as part of their antenatal appointments schedule.

 You might be offered more than two scans – for example, if there are concerns about your health or your baby’s growth.
 But for most women having straightforward, healthy pregnancies, the early pregnancy scan and the anomaly scan are all that are recommended.